 - Remote debugging: Attaching a debugger to your Lambda function using your IDE.

-LocalStack Pro samples contain significant code examples that demonstrate how to use LocalStack to execute Lambda functions:
+LocalStack Pro samples contains a number of code examples that demonstrate how to use LocalStack to execute Lambda functions:

 - Lambda XRay Tracing: Simple demo application illustrating Lambda XRay tracing using LocalStack, deployed via the Serverless framework.